Create

 The above code just produced SHA3-256 hash of the string alone, but, to strengthen the security you can also generate SHA3-256 hash with salt as well.

-In case you are looking to create SHA3-256 hash of a file or a blob check out this article.
+In case you are looking to create SHA3-256 hash of a file or a blob check out the article.

 A more complex hash can be created in SHA 3 family using the SHA3-512 algorithm in python for a file.